Annual Report 2025

 But promoting young talent is not a solo endeavour – it is only possible through collaboration with our member companies and other enterprises, universities (including universities of applied sciences), other educational institutions and numerous advisors and workshop leaders.
 We want to take this opportunity to thank all those involved who work alongside us to promote young talent.

 The Girls’ Technology Days give female students in the process of choosing their career the opportunity to learn more about careers in technical fields.
-Last financial year, 12 taster days were held at 10 different companies.
-We also had the chance to spend a day in French-speaking Switzerland for the first time.
-During the one- and two-day programmes, a total of 220 girls got a taste of what technology is all about.
+In the past financial year, 13 taster days were held.
+For the first time, we can also look back on two events in Ticino.
+A total of around 160 girls took part in the programme.

 Events & Training